ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-01-Chain.md

 ---

-A) They are expensive
+A) They wear out quickly

-B) They can't be cut to length
+B) They are difficult to install

-C) They wear out quickly
+C) They can't be cut to length

-D) They are difficult to install
+D) They are expensive

 ---

-They can't be cut to length
+C) They can't be cut to length

 ///